 Roles & Privacy Responsibilities

-While the DPP has overall responsibility for the PPSC’s compliance with the Privacy Act, employees and agents must inform themselves of and comply with their legal obligations under the Act, its regulations, and related TBS policies, directives and guidelines and this Policy.
+While the DPP has overall responsibility for the PPSC’s compliance with the Privacy Act, employees and agents must inform themselves of and comply with their legal obligations under the Act, its regulations, and related Treasury Board policies, directives and guidelines and this Policy.

 In addition, employees and agents must report any and all contraventions of the Policy or the Act to their supervisor, team leader or manager.
 The supervisor, team leader or manager, in turn, must report these contraventions to the ATIP Office.

-ATIP Coordinator - The Executive Director and Senior Counsel, Ministerial and External Relations Secretariat, is the PPSC’s ATIP Coordinator pursuant to a delegation made by the DPP under the Privacy Act, and plays an oversight role in relation to the application of the Act, its regulations, and related policies, directives, and guidelines.
+- The Director General, Communications and Parliamentary Affairs, is the PPSC’s ATIP Coordinator pursuant to a delegation made by the DPP under the Privacy Act, and plays an oversight role in relation to the application of the Act, its regulations, and related policies, directives, and guidelines.

-ATIP Counsel - The Counsel, Ministerial and External Relations Secretariat, provides privacy-related legal advice to the ATIP Coordinator, the ATIP Office, and PPSC managers.
+- The Corporate Counsel provides privacy-related legal advice to the ATIP Coordinator, the ATIP Office, and PPSC managers.

-Point(s) of Contact - As Points of Contact, Headquarter Directors and Chief Federal Prosecutors are responsible for fulfilling their Offices’ and Regions’ privacy obligations, issuing privacy-related instructions to employees and/or agents, and serving as liaison with the PPSC ATIP Office for purposes of ensuring compliance with the Act, its regulations, and related TBS and PPSC policies and directives.
+- As Points of Contact, Headquarter Directors and Chief Federal Prosecutors are responsible for fulfilling their Offices’ and Regions’ privacy obligations, issuing privacy-related instructions to employees and/or agents, and serving as liaison with the PPSC ATIP Office for purposes of ensuring compliance with the Act, its regulations, and related Treasury Board and PPSC policies and directives.

-Employees and Agents – Responsible for complying with the Privacy Act, its regulations, and related TBS and PPSC policies and directives.
+- Responsible for complying with the Privacy Act, its regulations, and related Treasury Board and PPSC policies and directives.
 PPSC employees and agents are responsible for ensuring that any records they create are properly managed to facilitate access to the information.

 To ensure compliance with privacy related requirements, the PPSC will: